yuwex/scratchcloud/sphinx/source/extensions_tutorial.rst

 Some scratch users may want to use the scratch API in their projects.
 This can be done through the APIConnection extension.

-APIConnections take a CloudClient as their argument:
+The APIConnection class takes a CloudClient as their argument:

 .. code-block:: python